 Planets.
 The procedure for calculating whether or not a planet will be above the horizon during civil and nautical twilight is the same as that for stars except for one thing.
 Whereas the Nautical Almanac does not list the GHA for stars, it does for planets, so for this reason, the procedure is made simpler as shown below:

-Stage 2.
 Calculating Approximate Altitude And Azimuth.
 It is all very well knowing whether or not a particular star or planet will be above the horizon during nautical and civil twilight but if we intend to use it to calculate an astronomical position line, we also need to know where to look for it in the sky; that is, we need to know its approximate azimuth and altitude.
-We will discuss stage 2 in part 2 of this series.
+We will discuss this problem in part 2 of this series.